kaiyuhou/nprint/index.md

 ### Supported Operating Systems

 * Linux
-* MacOS (coming soon)
+* MacOS

 ### Install

-download the latest release, extract and
+Make sure you have the dependencies installed (libpcap, argp), download the latest release, extract and
 ```
 ./configure && make && make install
 ```